dlarosa/bower-packages-asp-net-5/README.md

 # Bower Packages in ASP.NET 5

+Using Bower to manage front-end dependencies in an ASP.NET 5 project.

+### What is Bower

 [Bower](http://bower.io/) is a Node.js tool to manage front-end dependencies.
 It's a package manager just like NuGet, but for front-end libraries.
 With this tool, we can add things like jQuery, Angular or Bootstrap to our project.

-In this demo, I will explain how to use Bower to manage front-end dependencies in our ASP.NET 5 project.

 ### Installing Node.js